fullstackprocrastinator/maths-from-0/README.md

-# maths-from-0
+# Mathematics from Zero
-Learn mathematics from the ground up starting at 0.
+Learn mathematics from the ground up starting at zero.